Mathematical Framework for Online Social Media Auditing: Main Results

 As before, the goal here is to construct good inspection procedures given only $\calS$ and a black-box access to the filtering algorithm.
 Note also that $\calU_{\mathscr{P}}$ need not correspond to real users and could represent hypothetical users.
+Now, comparing \eqref{eqn:VfilterObjective} and \eqref{eqn:HTbelief3} with \eqref{eqn:Vcu} and \eqref{eqn:HT-CR}, it is clear that the hypothesis test in \eqref{eqn:HT-CR} is the same as the one in \eqref{eqn:HTbelief3}, if each pair of filtered and reference distributions that correspond to some user is replaced with a pair of filtered distributions that correspond to a pair of users in $\calU_{\mathscr{P}}$.
+Accordingly, consider the counterfactual auditing procedure that appears in Algorithm~\ref{algo:TolerantClosenessTestingRegu2}.
+It is clear that the underlying idea in Algorithm~\ref{algo:TolerantClosenessTestingRegu2} is the same as the one in Algorithm~\ref{algo:TolerantClosenessTestingRegu}.
+The following is a direct consequence of Theorem~\ref{lemma:m-Jointly-k-cover time and tolerant-closeness-testing Markov chains}. \begin{theorem}[Sample complexity] Given an $(\varepsilon_1,\varepsilon_2, \delta)$ i.i.d. tolerant-closeness-tester for $n$-state distributions with sample complexity $m(n,\varepsilon_{1}, \varepsilon_{2},\delta)$, then we can $(\varepsilon_1,\varepsilon_2, \delta)$ testing hypothesis (\ref{eqn:HT-CR}) using,